lannes/Flutter-AdaptiveCards/README.md

 );
 ```
 ## Example App
-We try to show every possible configuration parameter supported by the AC compentes in the example app of this repository.
-If we missed any, please fill free to open an issue.
+We try to show every possible configuration parameter supported by the AdaptiveCards components in the example app of this repository.
+If we missed any, please feel free to open an issue.

 ## Running the tests